 From the moment of my enlightenment (new understanding) about human reality—who we are and why we exist—the value I placed on my mortal existence upon Earth changed 180 degrees.

-I no longer valued money, success, honor, glory, education, and the other things that you will come to think are worthy of life here upon Earth, the same as I did the moment before my transfiguration (change).
+I no longer valued money, success, honor, glory, education, and the other things that you will come to think are important to life here upon Earth, the same as I did the moment before my transfiguration (change).
 How could I?

-I knew that we are all equal people sharing an experience of life together on Earth, and that each person, including me, was the most important person in the universe.
+I knew that we are all equal people sharing an experience of life together on Earth.
+I knew that each person, including me, was the most important person in the universe.

-I no longer saw myself as anyone special above any other person.
-I lost all the value I had held believing that I belonged to God’s only true church and that I was special above other men because I had God’s authorized priesthood authority and they did not.
+I no longer saw myself as anyone more special than any other person.
+I lost all the value I had held believing that I belonged to God’s only true church, having God’s authorized priesthood authority because I was more special than other men who did not.

 Nevertheless, I did not condemn another person for believing that they were special.
 Because, again, I knew that each person was the most important person in the universe; and although their normal brain didn’t allow them to know this about their Self.
 I knew it.